Avoiding Thick Tummy Tuck Scars

 The differences between the Lockwood Tummy Tuck Technique and the Standard Tummy Tuck Technique are illustrated in this diagram on the left.

 The pink area represents the amount of dissection which is done in each technique.
 The Standard technique is shown on the left hand side, the Lockwood technique on the right hand side.

+You can see that the Lockwood technique has much less dissection of the tissue.
+This is a good thing.
 Notice that the Lockwood technique lifts only the skin along a central tunnel in the middle of the abdomen.
 The sides stay attached.

-This technique has the following positive influences on the surgical outcome:
+The Lockwood technique has the following positive influences on the surgical outcome: